Bachelor of Arts

 The BA Youth Ministry trained students to be specialists equipped to help meet the needs of young people and their families.
 The BA Youth Ministry provides the option for further study at the graduate or undergraduate level, particularly in the areas of youth ministry or other ministry-related studies.

-The BA Youth Ministry has a solid foundation in biblical studies and theology, a strong emphasis on the social sciences (psychology in particular), and a primary focus on courses exploring the youth ministry profession and its relationship to the broader church.
+Youth today are not satisfied with simple answers.
+They want more than clichés from people who do not recognize the complexity of their world.
+The BA Youth Ministry trains students to be specialists equipped to help meet the needs of young people and their families.
+The program has a solid foundation in biblical studies and theology, a strong emphasis on the social sciences (and psychology in particular), and a primary focus on courses that explore the profession of youth ministry and its relationship to the broader church.

 Beyond the classroom, students in the BA Youth Ministry are